milanm/DotNet-Developer-Roadmap/README.md

 ### .NET Core

 [.NET Core](https://dotnet.microsoft.com/en-us/download) is one of the runtimes in the .NET Ecosystem.
 It was released in 2016. and it's [open-sourced](https://github.com/dotnet/core).
 It does not represent a new version of the .NET Framework and will not replace it.
 It is an entirely independent version, built to allow cross-platform capability for application development. .NET Core consists of an App Host (dotnet.exe) that runs CLR and Library.
 It has a Common language runtime (CoreCLR) and .NET Core Class Library.
-It supports different application workloads, such as ASP.NET Core (MVC and API), console applications, and UWP (currently).
+It supports different application workloads, such as ASP.NET Core (MVC and API), console applications, and UWP.

 .NET Core can run on different platforms: Windows Client, Server, IoT, Linux, Ubuntu, FreeBSD, Tizen, and Mac OSX, and can be installed side-by-side of different versions per machine or user.